 Market research is an important next step that often gets overlooked.
 Your goal is to validate your business idea during this business planning phase.
 Through this research, you will identify and learn about topics such as product design, branding, advertising concepts, sales channels and customer service.
 You will also be able to identify your target market, competitors’ strengths and weaknesses, consumer demand and buying cycles, and key industry information.

 Market research will require various methods, including surveys, researching online, conducting focus groups and more.
 The more you research, the more you will learn about how your business will serve the market and the business model that best suits your development and growth.

 The BDC has a great article describing the methods of conducting market research.

 3. Research Licenses and Government Regulations

 Your business is subject to the laws governing business and the industry you are entering.
 For instance, a food service business must follow specific licensing and regulations to handle food or serve alcohol.
-Insurance providers are also another barrier, depending on the type of business you are examining.
+Insurance providers are another barrier, depending on the business you are examining.
 For example, a horse ranch offering riding lessons will have to conduct considerably more research to find an insurance provider and incorporate procedures to satisfy insurance providers’ obligations.

 4. Determine Your Business Structure

-Your business structure influences key parts of your business, from taxes to operation and your liability.
+Your business structure influences key parts of your business, from taxes to operations and your liability.
 Choosing whether your business will be a sole proprietorship, a partnership, or if you will incorporate your business is an important decision.
 It should be determined early in the planning process.

 A sole proprietorship may be great if you’re the only person involved in the business.
 If there are multiple people involved, you will want to examine the partnership structure or possibly incorporating it.
 An accountant or lawyer can be very helpful in this stage.
 They can help you evaluate the different options to decide what works for your business and the industry you are entering.